ganesh-csg/terraform-professional/README.md

-# terraform-professional
+# working branch 01
-This Repo is about for only creating a simple EC2 instance
+About simple ec2 instance creation with profession way of tf files